-Children are able to order their lunch on Fridays through our school canteen.
-Here at Kapunda Primary we pride ourselves on offering a 'Healthy Lunch' menu.
-Lunch orders and money are put in class boxes at 8:50am and forwarded to the canteen by 9am.
+Litl Mo's Bakery cater for our school lunch orders every Friday.
+Students will write their order and place their money on the lunch bag.
+Lunch orders need to be placed into class lunch order boxes on Thursday mornings.
+Students will receive their lunch orders the next day on Friday at lunchtime.
 It is important that information is clearly written on lunch order bags including class name and that correct money is included.
 Lunch order bags and price lists are available from the front office.